2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 This can then allow you to free up time to think about creating a "meet-up" type event, in whatever format you wish.
 This is especially relevant if you are beginning to feel some fervor within your community.

 As mentioned earlier, **a meeting about Bitcoin can thus be seen as the "next level" of a community**.
-On the one hand, it allows **its bitcoiner members to meet**; on the other hand, it **educates new people interested in this ecosystem**.
+On the one hand, it allows **its Bitcoiner members to meet**; on the other hand, it **educates new people interested in this ecosystem**.
 A "meet-up" type event will thus, to your measure, allow you to **create enthusiasm around Bitcoin in your city**, which can expand over time depending on the projects undertaken by your community.

 ![immagine](assets/fr/28.webp)